shehzebnasim95-spec/my-intune-training/README.md

 ## Verify membership rules
 The green check mark means the assignment picked up!
 If I now assign licenses to the group, Entra will process the membership rule and provision a license to the user.

+## Managing secure access.

+In my tenant I decided it would be a best practice to enable TAP and MFA.
+Instead of having passwords that it admins track, When a user is created a TAP is generated and the user changes their own password the first time they sign in.
+I then registered every user to have MFA for an added layer of safety.